Congestive Heart Failure (CHF)

 - Diuretics reduce your body’s fluid content.
 CHF can cause your body to retain more fluid than it should.

-If medications are not effective on their own, surgery may be required.
+If medications are not effective on their own, more invasive procedures may be required.
 Angioplasty, a procedure to open up blocked arteries, is one option.
 Your cardiologist may also consider heart valve repair surgery to help your valves open and close properly.

 Your condition may improve with medication or surgery.
 Your outlook depends on how advanced your CHF is and whether you have other health conditions to treat, such as diabetes or hypertension.
 The earlier your condition is diagnosed, the better your outlook will be.
 See your doctor to determine the best treatment plan for you.